DALLAS – Today in Aviation, Air France (AF) operated the last-ever commercial departure from Berlin Tegel Airport (TXL) in 2020.

 In 1988, the facility was renamed Berlin Tegel ‘Otto Lilienthal’ after the German aviation pioneer.
 TXL grew to become Germany’s fourth-largest airport.
 Designed to handle 2.5 million passengers per year, by 2019, the airport was seeing 24 million pass through its doors.

 Berlin Brandenburg Airport

 Nine years behind schedule, BER finally welcomed its first flight on October 31, 2020.
-Days later, all passenger flights had been transferred across from TXL, signaling the end of over 70 years of aviation on the site.
+Days later, all passenger flights had been transferred over from TXL, signaling the end of over 70 years of aviation on the iconic facilities.

-Featured image: Control Tower of the Berlin Tegel Airport before becoming Terminal 2 of BER, Photo: Hans Knips, CC BY-SA 3.0 https://creativecommons.org/licenses/by-sa/3.0, via Wikimedia Commons
+Featured image: Control Tower of the Berlin Tegel Airport before it became Terminal 2 of BER, Photo: Hans Knips, CC BY-SA 3.0 https://creativecommons.org/licenses/by-sa/3.0, via Wikimedia Commons

 Northern Italy’s main international airport is getting more than a facelift.
 The history of Honduras’ long gone national airline.
 The nicest holiday-ornamented airports worldwide, and much more in the new issue of Airways Magazine.